epfl-dlab/unfun/data/README.md

 Modified headlines collected via the "Unfun the Headline!" task.

-- `id`: unique id for the modification
+- `id`: unique id for the modified headline
 - `uid`: id of the user who modified the headline
 - `batch_id`: id of the batch corresponding to this task instance (refers to `id` in `batches`)
 - `original_headline_id`: id of the serious headline that was modified (refers to `id` in `headlines_original`)
-- `title`: text of the headline after modification (`NULL` if the user did not submit a modified version, either because they clicked the skip button or because they discontinued the game)
+- `title`: text of the headline after modification (`NULL` if the user did not submit a modified version, either because they clicked the skip button or because they stopped playing)
 - `date`: time at which the task was generated and shown to the user
 - `skip_button_clicked`: `1` if the user clicked the skip button (thus not providing a modified version of the headline), `NULL` otherwise